Edwards2718/Cherry-ULP-Controller-ZMK-Firmware/README.md

-# Cherry ULP Controller Zmk
+# Ultra Low-Profile (ULP) Controller Zmk
-This repo is for the ZMK firmware of a leverless controller using Cherry ULP switches.
+This repo is for the ZMK firmware of a leverless controller using ULP switches.